-Islamic finance focuses on adhering to Shariah standards and providing Shariah compliant financial services and instruments.
+Islamic financial institutions are one of the main components and operational part of the Islamic economic system.
 Islamic finance is becoming one of the most significant aspects of the modern global financial system.
-Despite the Islamic Finance industry has grown substantially it has mostly grown in a limited amount of regions.
-There is a great amount of opportunity for the industry to grow further by increasing public awareness.
+Although the Islamic finance industry has grown substantially, it has mostly grown in a limited number of regions.
+There is a considerable amount of opportunity for the industry to grow further by increasing public awareness.

-Based on the Vision and with the guiding Core Principles of the COMCEC Strategy, finance especially Islamic finance has been an important field of study for the Financial Cooperation Working Group that brings together the relevant experts from the Member Countries regularly to produce knowledge, share experiences and best practices and develop a common understanding.
+Based on the Vision and with the guiding Core Principles of the COMCEC Strategy, finance especially Islamic finance has been an important field of study for the Financial Cooperation Working Group that brings together the relevant experts from the Member Countries regularly to produce knowledge, share experiences and best practices and develop a shared understanding.
 In this context, the Financial Cooperation Working Group prepares analytical reports on the Islamic finance industry.

-Furthermore, during the period 2018-2020 the Financial Cooperation Working group will elaborate on different aspects of the Islamic Finance.
+Furthermore, during the period 2019-2021, the Financial Cooperation Working group will also continue to focus on elaborate on different aspects of Islamic Finance.